huaweicloud/cloudide-plugin-api/docs/interfaces/_index_d_._plugin_.workspacefolder.md

 # Interface: WorkspaceFolder

 A workspace folder is one of potentially many roots opened by the editor.
-All workspace folders are equal which means there is no notion of an active or master workspace folder.
+All workspace folders are equal which means there is no notion of an active or primary workspace folder.

 ## Hierarchy